deftkHD/OpenWebWeaver-Android/README.md

-# LoNetMobile
+# OpenWebWeaver
-Unofficial LoNet² Android App
+Unofficial WebWeaver® app for Android

+## Disclaimer
+This project is neither authorized nor endorsed by DigiOnline GmbH (WebWeaver®).